Glossary

 While pro forma invoices tend to follow the same general template, there are no standardized or legally regulated guidelines that dictate exactly how a pro forma invoice should be formatted, presented, or written.

 One of the primary purposes of a pro forma invoice is to streamline and smooth out the sales process between buyers and sellers.
-When tools like a pro forma invoice are used to nail down costs and details associated with a transaction, it prevents additional discussions or disagreements from taking place after a sale has been completed.
+When tools like pro forma invoices are used to nail down costs and details associated with a transaction, it helps prevent additional discussions or disagreements from taking place after a sale has been completed.

-While pro forma invoices are subject to change, they're meant to provide as accurate an estimate as possible for buyers so that significant unexpected charges can't derail a transaction or cause bad faith between the involved parties.
+While pro forma invoices are subject to change, they're meant to provide as accurate an estimate as possible for buyers so that significant, unexpected charges can't derail a transaction or cause bad faith between the parties involved.

 Pro forma invoices can also be used when a full commercial invoice isn't possible because not all details are yet available.
 It's a good faith effort to communicate the details from a buyer to a seller before the transaction is made official.